Cross-Cultural Awareness and Understanding

 Different Like You!

 Workforce diversity in the 21st century focuses less on what group a person is identified with and more on the unique diversity of each person as an individual.
 This workshop is an overview intended to help participants increase their awareness of diversity issues and to gain a better understanding of acceptance and appreciation of the differences between us.
 Participants will learn to identify and examine one’s own stereotypes and prejudices and how these may guide behaviors and responses.
 Learn how recognizing barriers to accepting diversity can help to remove them and create an environment for academic and workplace success.
 Participants will identify at least one way to promote respect and dignity for others.
-For information about the content of the workshop, review the "Different Like You" slides.
-Then register for this session.
+Register for this session.

 Fostering a Diverse and Inclusive Environment: The WHY and HOW

 When we talk about Diversity and inclusion, diversity is the more familiar topic.
 The discussion must go beyond seeking and building a diverse workforce to include how we make those whom we work with feel both valued and included.
 Workshop participants will discuss the differences between diversity, inclusion, and exclusion.
 They will also leave this workshop with a heightened awareness of the importance of inclusion to a successful workplace and, how to promote inclusion in their workplace.
 This training is part of the DICP Program; register for courses offered this semester.

 Fostering Diversity and Inclusion in the Workplace: A Supervisor's Role

 Note: This workshop is available via video conference to Pitt’s branch campuses.
 Specific room details sent via email prior to workshop date.

 Who Should Attend: Individuals who directly manage or supervise the work of other staff members.